Celebrity chef Paula Deen denies she is a racist, dropped by Walmart

 The 66-year-old celebrity chef had called off a scheduled interview with NBC on Friday to discuss the situation and instead released a video defending herself.

-The Food Network, which is owned by Scripps Network Interactive Inc, later said it would not renew her contract when it expires at the end of June.
+The Food Network, which is owned by Scripps Network Interactive Inc SNI.N, later said it would not renew her contract when it expired at the end of June.